 Tip: see tip above!

 Generally, the more experienced you are as a runner, the less likely are you to get injured.
 There are 2 main reasons for this:

-2. The more experience you have as a runner, the better able you are to read your body and watch for signs that it needs a rest.
+2. Increased body awareness.
+The more experience you have as a runner, the better able you are to read your body and watch for signs that it needs a rest.
 You become more attuned to those little niggles, and you have either learned ways to manage them, or are aware when your body needs a rest to recover.
 You are probably also more aware of the benefits of strengthening exercises to prevent injuries, good diet and stretching to aid in recovery, and have developed a stable routine for running.